sfme/RVAE_MixedTypes/README.md

 ## Instalation

-+ Please install ./setup.py in folder ./src
++ Please install ./setup.py in folder ./src in order to use core_models package.

 + Use Pytorch 1.3.1 at least